HTTPArchive/almanac.httparchive.org/src/content/en/2020/ecommerce.md

 {{ figure_markup(
   image="ecommerce-real-user-first-input-delay-experiences.png",
   caption="Real-user First Input Delay experiences", description="A bar chart showing the number of sites with a good LCP score for the top 5 most popular ecommerce platforms.
-WooCommerce has 99.95% for desktop and 92.36% for mobile, Shopify has 99.96% and 96.49% respectively, Magneto has 99.99% and 89.02%, Wix has 88.30% and 37.95%, and PrestaShop has 99.93% on desktop and 92.96% on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ65OxpVGpTJVuFhG6EIO55Z_itqFtGnoYLm7W7SEBaRL-YGDUJsBMVrlDjLa-fNdeyNdqXxJt4a-xc/pubchart?oid=490091603&format=interactive", sheets_gid="768760354", sql_file="core_web_vitals_passingmetrics_byvendor_bydevice.sql"
+WooCommerce has 99.95% for desktop and 92.36% for mobile, Shopify has 99.96% and 96.49% respectively, Magento has 99.99% and 89.02%, Wix has 88.30% and 37.95%, and PrestaShop has 99.93% on desktop and 92.96% on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ65OxpVGpTJVuFhG6EIO55Z_itqFtGnoYLm7W7SEBaRL-YGDUJsBMVrlDjLa-fNdeyNdqXxJt4a-xc/pubchart?oid=490091603&format=interactive", sheets_gid="768760354", sql_file="core_web_vitals_passingmetrics_byvendor_bydevice.sql"